lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 Code and documentation contributions utilize pull-requests on github.
 Feature requests can be made by filing a Jira ticket with the `Scheduler` label.
-In all cases, reaching out to the :ref:`contacts for this CSC <ts_xml:index:master-csc-table:Scheduler>` is recommended.
+In all cases, reaching out to the :ref:`contacts for this CSC <ts_xml:index:master-csc-table>` is recommended.